º º º

-"Your fangs are in good condition, but they feel strangely sharper against your tongue, don't they?"
+"Your fangs are in good condition but they feel strangely sharper against your tongue, don't they?"
 He inquired, straightening his height and smiled as he healed the cut.
 "Your senses are sensitive and you get stirred by simple notions.
-It's temporary, but you better feed yourself soon.
+It's temporary but you better feed soon.
 Need I remind you that any blood in this world will be unsatisfactory unless you drink the blood you crave?"
 Kaname ran the finger over his mouth.
 "I assume it's none but mine."

 She scoffed, "I drank my father's blood growing up.
 Do you think your blood is all I want?"

-Kaname grinned manically, "So you do want my blood?"
+Kaname smirked, "So you do want my blood?"

-"There are two bloods that make who you are, your mother's and father's, but there's a certain point in a vampire's adulthood when he craves another's blood.
-This blood isn't dispensed easily in comparison, but it's value and power is sensational.
-Sometimes it muddles a vampire's sanity."
+"Two bloods make who you are: your mother's and father's.
+At a certain point in a vampire's adulthood you start craving another's blood.
+This blood has a different value and sensational power, sometimes muddles a vampire's sanity."

-"Your desolated words have no affect, yet again, Ouji."
-Yuuki muttered in disinterest.
+"Your words don't touch me, Ouji."
+Yuki muttered in disinterest.
 "Blood is our food, nothing special.
 My hunger is none of your business.
 It's my problem if I starve."

 "So I take you won't accept my offer?"
 A black brow leapt behind bangs in amused question.

-"If you want a hussy, take your fat bag of coins and trash the geisha's den.
-Goodbye."
+"If you want a hussy take your fat bag of coins and trash the geisha's den."
 She turned.
 "Let's never meet again."

 Kaname's considered her as she strolled with her head held high.
-"Need I remind you, we're no longer in your hometown, and I have no means of protection or maps to find my way back?
-You're my only life line."
+"Need I remind you we're no longer in your hometown and I have no means of protection."

-"Oh, that's just pathetic."
 She hissed against her collar.
 "You truly are the most useless infidel on the planet, aren't you?
-What good are you for?
 Why are you a damn prince in the first place?"

 "Does my birth right also need to be questioned by you?"

 "As a matter of fact, yes."
-Yuuki grunted.
+Yuki grunted.
 "Why'd you have to be a pureblood?
-You brag about positive influence pureblood's have in the world, get real."
+You brag about the positive influence certain purebloods have in the world, get real."